By Ehren Allen, DPT/Certified Orthopedic Manual Therapist

 How Do You Fix a Dislocated Shoulder?

 A dislocated shoulder is a medical emergency.
 If you are concerned that you may have a shoulder dislocation, go to the Emergency Department.
-There are videos and instructions online about how to fix it yourself but this is a BAD IDEA!
+There are videos and instructions online about fixing it yourself, but this is a BAD IDEA!
 If the shoulder is dislocated, there could also be a fracture or a compromised nerve or blood vessel.
 Trying to fix it yourself can result in serious medical issues.
 Remember, Mel Gibson was an actor.

 What is a Bankart Repair?

-When the shoulder dislocates anteriorly (to the front), the front part of the joint can become damaged.
+When the shoulder dislocates anteriorly (to the front), the joint’s front part can become damaged.
 This may include torn ligaments and cartilage or labrum.
 This is called a Bankart Lesion.
-If the front of the labrum tears, it may need to be reattached to the socket of the shoulder.
-If this happens, an orthopedic surgeon will reattach the front of the labrum back in place using anchors and sutures.
+If the front of the labrum tears, it may need to be reattached to the shoulder’s socket.
+If this happens, an orthopedic surgeon will reattach the labrum’s front back in place using anchors and sutures.
 This is known as a Bankart Repair.
 A Bankart Repair can help to keep the shoulder from dislocating again.
 It also helps the shoulder to function better.

-What Do I Do if I My Shoulder Dislocates?
+What Do I Do if My Shoulder Dislocates?

 If you have shoulder problems, the Jacksonville Orthopedic Institute can help!
-We have the top Orthopedic Shoulder Doctors in Northeast Florida and we are here for you.
-We offer ASAP appointments so that you can be seen quickly.
+We have the top Orthopedic Shoulder Doctors in Northeast Florida, and we are here for you.
+JOI offers ASAP appointments so that you can be seen quickly.
 We also offer the area’s top Rehabilitation Centers in 12 locations for your convenience.
 Let the Doctors and Therapists of JOI get you on the Road to Recovery!
 Go to JOI4U to learn how we are keeping you safe during COVID-19.